-Strategic Objectives SO1, SO2, SO4, SO5, SO6, SO7, SO8, SO9, SO10, Ollategie Objectives S012, S013, S014. upportive of programmes and strategies, which aim to communities, reduce health inequalities and facilitate Ashfield. healthy communities als should be designed to contribute to and improve and wellbeing in Ashfield, thereby reducing health be achieved in a number of ways dependent on the nt including: a) Ensuring sufficier nt and a suitable mix of housing; b) Promoting job op portunities; c) Promoting healthy lifestyles; y neighbourhoods and facilitating active and healthy , ity of residents with regard to noise, smell, light pollution, ground and water contamination, vibration and air e) Providing good ad ccess for all to health and social care facilities; f) Promoting access opportunities; s to green spaces, sports facilities, play and recreation g) Promoting allotme locally produced f ents and gardens for exercise, recreation and for healthy food; h) Supporting the pr ovision of community facilities; i) Measures to close e the gap in educational attainment in Ashfield; j) Improved community safety; needs. ovision of infrastructure to meet health and wellbeing Evidence • Sustain base ability Appraisal, August 2021.
+Strategic Objectives SO1, SO2, SO4, SO5, SO6, SO7, SO8, SO9, SO10, SO12, SO13, SO14.

+- 1. The Council will be supportive of programmes and strategies, which aim to promote sustainable communities, reduce health inequalities and facilitate healthier lifestyles in Ashfield. - 2.
+Development proposals should be designed to contribute to and improve healthy communities and wellbeing in Ashfield, thereby reducing health inequalities.
+This can be achieved in a number of ways dependent on the nature of development including: - a) Ensuring sufficient and a suitable mix of housing; - b) Promoting job opportunities; - c) Promoting healthy neighbourhoods and facilitating active and healthy lifestyles; - d) Protect the amenity of residents with regard to noise, smell, light pollution, ground instability, ground and water contamination, vibration and air quality; - e) Providing good access for all to health and social care facilities; - f) Promoting access to green spaces, sports facilities, play and recreation opportunities; - g) Promoting allotments and gardens for exercise, recreation and for healthy locally produced food; - h) Supporting the provision of community facilities; - i) Measures to close the gap in educational attainment in Ashfield; - j) Improved community safety; - k) Supporting the provision of infrastructure to meet health and wellbeing needs.

+Evidence base • Sustainability Appraisal, August 2021.
 Wood Group UK Ltd.

 Ashfield Local Authority Health Profile 2019 - Public Health England.
 Ashfield Health and Wellbeing Partnership Strategy Be Healthy, Be Happy, 2021 - 2025 Ashfield Health and Wellbeing Partnership.
 Nottinghamshire Health and Wellbeing Board Joint Health and Wellbeing Strategy 2018 - 2022.
-Nottinghamshire County Council/ Nottinghamshire Health & Wellbeing Board.
+Nottinghamshire County Council/ Nottinghamshire Health &amp; Wellbeing Board.
 Marmot Review 'Fair society healthy lives' 2010.
 UCL/Marmot.
 Build Back Fairness in Greater Manchester: Health Equality and Dignified Lives, June 2021.
 Institute of Health Equity.
 National Planning Policy and Guidance NPPF 2021, Part 2: Achieving sustainable development.
 NPPF 2021, Part 8: Promoting healthy and safe communities.
 NPPF 2021, Part 12: Achieving well designed places.
 Planning Practice Guidance: Healthy and safe communities as of August 2021 Planning Practice Guidance: Open space, sports and recreation facilities, public rights of way and local green space as at August 2021